 PARTNER WITH TGH IN BOSTON & GREATER BOSTON

 TGH’s mission is to empower communities to access and use digital tools to overcome barriers and advance their lives.
 We partner with schools, non-profits, and community organizations to address the three components of the digital divide: fundamental computer and internet skills training, affordable hardware, and access to reliable, low cost internet.
-Together TGH and it’s partner sites trained 5,500 participants in 2019.
+Together TGH and its partner sites trained 5,500 learners in 2019.

 This meeting (either by phone or video) will be an opportunity for TGH to learn more about your organization, for you to learn more about TGH, and for us to discuss what a potential partnership might look like.
 Initial meetings must include a member of your leadership team (Executive Director, Site Director and/or Head of School).
 Please complete this New Partnership Inquiry form to set up a conversation.